shipyardapp/Shipyard-Documentation/docs/reference/blueprint-library/match-type.md

 When using Exact Match, the Blueprint will look for a file that exactly matches (case sensitive) the combination of the provided Source Folder Name and Source File Name.
 When the folder name and file name are combined, we correctly format the `/` characters, so you don't need to worry about the difference between providing a folder as `folder/structure`, `/folder/structure` or `folder/structure/`.

-Leaving the Folder Name blank assumes that the file you want to match to lives in the home directory.
+When the Source is Shipyard, leaving the Folder Name blank assumes that the file you want to match to lives in the home directory.
+When the Source is a vendor/tool, leaving the Folder Name blank assumes that the file you want to match to lives in the root directory.

 ### Effects on Destination